Dr. Eric Roy | Scientific Founder

 Who’s at risk: Lead contamination is a problem in all major U.S. cities, but there have been significant issues reported recently in Newark, Pittsburgh, Portland (OR), Chicago, Boston, Denver, and New York City.
 Learn more>

-Chromium-6 (also known as hexavalent chromium, chrome 6), the cancer-causing chemical made famous by the Hollywood blockbuster Erin Brockovich, is commonly discharged in wastewater from industries such as steel, electroplating, leather tanning, and textile manufacturing.
-Despite a recent resurgence in media attention, Chromium-6 is still not well regulated.
+Chromium 6 (also known as hexavalent chromium or chrome 6), the cancer-causing chemical made famous by the Hollywood blockbuster Erin Brockovich, is commonly discharged in wastewater from industries such as steel, electroplating, leather tanning, and textile manufacturing.
+Despite a recent resurgence in media attention, Chromium 6 is still not regulated by EPA.

 Who’s at risk: Chromium-6 contaminates drinking water all over the U.S. Abnormally high levels have been detected in cities including Madison (WI), Phoenix, Tucson, Norman (OK), Houston, Stockton (CA), Riverside (CA), and Honolulu.
 Learn more>

 Arsenic is a naturally-occurring but highly toxic heavy metal that leaches into groundwater from surrounding bedrock.
 Arsenic has been linked to multiple cancers and other systemic diseases.
 Unfortunately, regulatory limits for arsenic in drinking water are very loose, primarily, as EPA has stated, because removing it at the municipal lever is cost prohibitive.
 Most pitcher filters do not remove arsenic.